Zebz13/Unicode-finder/README.md

 # Unicode-finder
 Just a simple python program using the unicodedata module.
-It gives the number of characters in a word or such and also the htnl entity required to reproduce the character in a browser.
+It gives the number of characters in a word or such and also the HTML entity required to reproduce the character in a browser.